rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

     Use the package ggplot2 to generate a plot for visualizing LTV for various regions.

     When using third-party packages, the data needs to be loaded into R memory, from the database.
 For this we use the ore.pull() function.
-Note that CUST\_INSUR\_LTV is an ore.frame and once the data is pulled, it is an R data.frame.
+Note that CUST\_INSUR\_LTV is an ore.frame and once that frame is transformed using the ore.pull function, it is translated to an R data.frame.
 Users must take into account the size of a table before attempting to load it into memory.

     ```
     <copy>